matter-labs/zksync-web-era-docs/docs/dev/concepts.md

 ## What are operators?

 **Operators** are the actors that perform basic zkSync functionalities.
 They are charged with creating blocks, bundling the transactions, performing the calculations and submitting the data to the main Ethereum chain for verification.
-Operators are required to stake a bond in the rollup contract in order to incentivize operators to verify and execute transactions correctly, at risk of financial penalization.

 ## Who creates blocks in zkRollups?